Skip to main content

 If you are eligible for asylum you may be permitted to remain in the United States.
 To apply for asylum affirmatively or defensively, file a Form I-589, Application for Asylum and for Withholding of Removal, within 1 year of your arrival to the United States.
 Visit our Obtaining Asylum in the United States page for more information on affirmative and defensive filings.
 There is no fee to apply for asylum.

-You may include your spouse and children who are in the United States on your affirmative or defensive asylum application at the time you file or at any time until a final decision is made on your case.
-To include your child on your application, the child must be under 21 and unmarried.
+You may include your spouse and children who are physically present in the United States as dependents on your affirmative or defensive asylum application at the time you file or at any time until a final decision is made on your application.
+To include your child as a dependent on your application, the child must be under 21 years old and unmarried.
 For more information see our Form I-589, Application for Asylum and for Withholding of Removal page.

 If you were placed in expedited removal proceedings, you received a positive credible fear determination, and USCIS retained your asylum application for further consideration in an Asylum Merits Interview, please visit our Asylum Merits Interview with USCIS: Processing After a Positive Credible Fear Determination page.